Skip to main content

 This continuum emission is not accounted for in the standard wvrgcal calibration.
 As a result, when significant cloud emission is present, the standard phase calibration may be sub optimal and resulting images may not reach their ideal sensitivity.
 Initial investigations suggest that this is rare, and that only a few percent of all execution blocks benefit significantly from the more complicated water vapor modeling of remcloud.
 For this reason remcloud has not yet been implemented in the standard ALMA calibration procedures, although it may occasionally be used on a case by case basis, in which case its application will be clearly noted in the QA2 text delivered to the PI.

-If the use of remcloud is recommended by the QA0 report, it is at the discretion of the primary investigator or data user whether to attempt to use it.
-If they choose to do so, the remcloud routine may be accessed from within CASA with the casarecipes module for CASA versions from 6.1.1 onward, and from the recipes module for some prior versions of CASA.
+Beginning in Cycle 9, if the QA0 report recommends the use of remcloud for an execution block, it will be run on the execution block during the QA2 process.
+The resulting wvrgcal solution with remcloud will be compared to the original wvrgcal solution from the standard pipeline.
+If the use of remcloud improves the wvrgcal solution sufficiently, the delivered data will include the remcloud correction.
+The QA2 report will clearly indicate whether this correction is included.
+For Cycle 8, if the use of remcloud is recommended by the QA0 report, it is at the discretion of the primary investigator or data user whether to attempt to use it.
+If they choose to do so, the remcloud routine may be accessed from within CASA with the casarecipes module for CASA 6 onward, and from the recipes module for some prior versions of CASA.

 from casarecipes import remove_cloud as rc